Gormezoglu/MorpaStudy/info of studies.md

 - This resulted 1 False Positive.
 Not better than base model.
   - (Puan eklendi - Tekrar Çalıştır.)
   - t6'nın altındaki GridSearch'ı buraya al
-  - max(AUCPR) = 0.26703 | 5 False Positive
+  - max(AUCPR) = 0.26703 | 4 False Positive | 50% accuracy

 ## t6_v4_XGB_roc_aucpr_base - (modified t1)

+- It has GridSearchCV definitions under this version.
+It can be used in Base Scenario for give more information
 - This is modified version of t0_v4_XGB_roc_auc_base.
 AUCPR is used as metric.
-  - max(AUCPR) = 0.21395 | 3 False Positive | GridSearchCV doesn't work.
-It has GridSearchCV definitions under this version.
+  - max(AUCPR) = 0.21395 | 3 False Positive | 40% accuracy